acram002/Enterprise-PKI-Lab/README.md

 # Enterprise PKI Lab

-UPDATE: I have moved the web server from the AWS EC2 instance it was on to a self-hosted Ubuntu VM w/ routing through a Cloudflared tunnel (to not have to pay for it).
+UPDATE: I have moved the web server from the AWS EC2 instance it was on to a self-hosted Ubuntu VM w/ routing through a Cloudflare tunnel (to not have to pay for it).
 As a result, the live demo is not functional now although you can visit the site at https://pki.pki-forge.com to see the updates to the project and the architecture before/after.
 Feel free to perform the lab as it is still a great way to learn PKI, AD CS, and web hosting!

 ---